 My wife and I live in Sydney with our son and we love travel.
 In 2017, we were having a chat about what future life might look like after school.
 We want to travel overseas for three to six months at a time.
 We want to improve our language skills.
 The conversation inevitably got to how we'd afford that and we talked about home swapping to keep the costs down.

 We had an idea to set up our own community.
 We know a lot of people overseas and we thought it would be fun to run our own network.
-We thought others might want to do the same.
-And so, the idea of People Like Us was born, a place where people could set up and run their own private home swap communities.
-We knew that some people, like us it turns out, would be happy to be in a public community so we set that up too, and it turns out it's been very popular.
+And so, the idea of People Like Us was born.
+The original idea was to have private communities but it turned out not as popular as our public community so that's what we focus on now.

 The site was launched on the 1st of April 2018 and, in a very short space of time, has grown into the world's friendliest community of home swappers.
-We're people who want to share, who want to save money on accommodation, who want to see what it's like to actually live in a destination.
+We're people who want to share, who love home exchange, who want to see what it's like to actually live in a destination.
 We're a mix of people who have loads of experience and complete newbies but we’re engaged and actively looking for our next swap even if that's two years away.

 People Like Us is a site for you to swap your home with other members for your holiday.
 Sign up, list your home and activate your listing, then browse through the other listings until you see one you like.